 - You may also want to get issues investigated by an independent expert or specialist – or a builder – and you may want to get estimated costings for repairs or concerns.

 If the property survey uncovers any problems, you have a few options to consider:

 - Take action to fix the issues – or at least put the beginnings of a treatment plan in place – before putting your home on the market.

 - Lower the price of your property a little and disclose the findings of the survey.

-- Be willing to negotiate on price with a potential buyer to account for the cost of them needing to fix the problem once they move in (or potentially before they move in).
-If you are determined to move, you will have to accept your property has faults, and will need to adjust the price accordingly.
+- Be willing to negotiate on price with potential buyers to account for the cost of fixing the problem once they move in (or potentially before they move in).
+If you are determined to move, you will have to accept your property has faults and will need to adjust the price accordingly.